Rail operating centre: Hacking and safety

 "Britain has the safest major railway in Europe... safety is our top priority, which is why we work closely with government, the security services, our partners and suppliers in the rail industry and security specialists to combat cyber threats."

 In 2017, Ian Prosser, the chief inspector of railways informed the Transport Select Committee that not enough had been done to alleviate the possibility of the ROCs becoming a single point of failure.
 Prosser highlighted higher workload on signallers and the contingencies needed in the event of a natural disaster disabling one of the ROCs.

+In August 2026, a power cut at the ROC near Manchester caused many trains to be cancelled and many others to be delayed.

 Acronym confusion

 ROCs are mostly referred to as rail operating centres.
 Even in Network Rail's own documentation they are sometimes referred to as railway operating centres.
 Some of the railway press have referred to them as route operating centres and even regional operating centre.

-This issue is further clouded by Network Rail having another ROC, the Railway Operational Code and the signalling industry in the United Kingdom having a Remote Override Control.
+This issue is further clouded by Network Rail having another ROC, the Railway Operational Code and the signalling industry in the United Kingdom having a remote override control.